hamzaugursumer/8WeekSqlChallenge/README.md

 :rocket:I chose to create the content in Turkish to make it accessible and beneficial for Turkish speakers who wish to enhance their SQL proficiency.

 :rocket:I hope you find this repository valuable and that it helps you in honing your SQL expertise.
-Don't forget to give it a ⭐️ if you enjoy it!
+Don't forget to give it a ⭐️